SEL3341 : Old English: Texts and Translations

 (1) A compulsory unseen translation which tests basic linguistic knowledge and translation skills.
 Words which students cannot be expected to know or guess are glossed.

-(2) Translation of a choice of passages from texts studied in the module.
+(2) Translation of a passage from one of the texts studied in the module, with brief comments on the approach that has been taken in dealing with some of the linguistic features of the original text.
 This – and especially the revision that is necessary for it – consolidates and tests knowledge of the language in action in particular kinds of writing.

 (3) Critique of alternative translations of an Old English passage.
 This encourages a more nuanced approach to texts and translations, taking account of literary considerations as well as accuracy.